DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 4. Start the import by clicking the button import as shown below

    Under the hood the flow dataverse maintains a connection to dataverse.
 This is specific for the environment.
-Therefore you have to map the connection from the solution to the one in your environment.
-If you have already played with flows an entry should be already available.
-Pick that entry as shown below:
+Therefore you have to map the connection from the solution  one in your environment.
+If you start from scratch you would have to select `+ New connection`.
+Click on `+ New connection`to create a new connection as shown below:

    <br><img src="./images/imp_sol_step_conn_none.png" /><br>

-   If you start from scratch you would have to select `+ New connection`.
-You would then get screens to create a new connection and to enter the your user as shown below:
+   The upcoming screens guide through the creation.
+Confirm by clicking `Create`and enter your user including credentials.

    <br><img src="./images/imp_sol_step_conn_new_cre.png" /><br>
    <br><img src="./images/imp_sol_step_conn_new_signin.png" /><br>